 How often should a well inspection take place?

-Home owners should schedule water well inspections at least once per year.
+Home owners should schedule water well inspections once per year to maintain system and water safety.

 Is well and septic inspection required during home sale?

-Many lenders request well and septic inspection before closing.
+Many lenders request a well and septic inspection before the closing process.

 What does a well pump inspection check?